 - Impacts on sensation around the vaginal area

 - Expected outcomes of the surgery

 There will naturally be some swelling and soreness around the operated area during labiaplasty recovery.
-This will diminish reasonably quickly, and in most cases, return to work or regular activities is possible within one week.
+This typically diminishes within days, and in most cases, return to work or regular activities is possible within one week.
 Dr Choy will recommend appropriate healing methods and home-care procedures.
 Normal sensitivity around the vaginal area should return with the healing process, although abstinence from sexual activity for a few weeks is advisable.

 Women come in a wide range of appearances that are anatomically correct.
 There is no individual shape of vulva or labia that is considered ‘normal’ or regular.
-In many cases, an enlarged labia is congenital, although childbirth and hormonal changes can also have an influence.
-However, freedom from discomfort and a more proportional appearance have made labiaplasty one of the most sought-out cosmetic surgery procedures among women.
+In many cases, a large labia is congenital, although childbirth and hormonal changes can also have an influence.
+However, freedom from discomfort and a more proportional appearance have made labiaplasty a sought-out cosmetic surgery procedure.